Global Critical Issues

 Misinformation

 Following the start of the coronavirus pandemic, the World Health Organization coined the word: “infodemic — an overabundance of information and the rapid spread of misleading or fabricated news, images, and videos.”
 Infodemics have happened in the past, but currently we face the spread of misinformation on a global scale.
-People are connected through the internet or other technology and share information more quickly.
-The spread of misinformation can have negative, even fatal, consequences.
+People are connected through the internet or other technology and share information across national borders more quickly.
+The spread of misinformation is a global problem that can have negative, even fatal, consequences.
 We must learn how we can identify and stop the spread of disinformation.
 How will cultural norms change to manage the threat and power of fake information?

 Polarization